dalehenrich/RowanSample9/README.md

 The packages and component structure are identical to the structure in spec_0061, however, the _Loader_ package group, is defined using a reference to the common/Loader component instead of conditional packages.

 #### spec_0063
+The components in this spec are not using any directory structure.
+All of the components are in the top-level _components_ directory.

 ### Description